YBHwang/clova-developer-guide/en-KR/CIC/Guides/ImplementClientFeatures/Handle_Alerts.md

 * ID of the alarm to delete
 * Alarm type

-As an example, we will assume that the client has received the following `Alerts.DeleteAlert` directive.
+A client may receive the following `Alerts.DeleteAlert` directive:

 ```json
 {